buttegab/focs-assignments/day15/day15.md

 Does this property hold for any of the three-internal-node trees?
 Which ones?
 Which ones are NOT almost-balanced?
 (We call these unbalanced.)

+For ease of use, assume the five three internal node trees are called 1,2,3,4,5 respectively in the order they appear on this page.

+Balanced/Almost Balanced: 2
+Unbalanced: 1, 3, 4, 5

 ## IV.
 Maintaining balance